 2014, Versions 3.9, 4.0, and 4.1

-WordPress has always managed to procure vast amounts of funding right from the beginning.
-But in 2014, they managed to get $1 million in funds which was a stounding amount considering the fact that WordPress Foundation had only 256 employees at the time.
+WordPress has always procured vast amounts of funding right from the beginning.
+But in 2014, they managed to get $1 million in funds which was a stounding amount because WordPress Foundation had only 256 employees at the time.
 This was also the first year that non-English downloads of the software exceeded English downloads.

 Version 3.9 enabled admins to preview widgets and headers interactively before applying them.
 There was also a new audio and video playlist that made media management much easier for the users.
-And finally, this version brought improvements to the visual editor of the panel.
+And finally, this version improved the panel’s visual editor.

 Version 4.0 had a much better search experience.
 However, this was a feature to be improved much more extensively in the following years.
-This version also had YouTube embed abilities that made it possible for admins to enter a YouTube URL and easily embed the video on their posts.
+This version also had YouTube embed abilities that allowed admins to enter a YouTube URL and easily embed the video on their posts.

 Version 4.1 was a critical one.
 This version made WordPress the first platform to put REST API in place.
 4.1 also had a new theme called Twenty-Fifteen.
 This theme was backed by Google’s NOTO font family, making it easier for users and admins to use.
-Another feature of 4.1 was that it had a set of recommended plugins that made selection less challenging for admins.
+Another feature of 4.1 was that it had a set of recommended plugins, making selection less challenging for admins.

 2015, Versions 4.2, 4.3, and 4.4